sai19872000/German_traffic_sign-classifier-tensorflow/README.md

 [image8]: ./examples/probs.png "probs"
 [image9]: ./examples/confusion_mat.png "confusion matrix"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-###Writeup / README
+README

 ####1.
-Here is the ipython notebook for my project [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is the ipython notebook for my project [project code](https://github.com/sai19872000/Traffic_sign_classifier)

 ###Data Set Summary & Exploration

 ####1.
 Initially I load the pickled data set that is given to us.
 I used the pickle library to load the data sets.
 The dataset contains traning file, validation file and the testing file.
 In the next section I used the numpy libraries shape command to get information about the number of training examples, shape of the image, etc..
-I have answered all the question asked in that cell I have provided the answers below for convinience

 * The size of training set is 344799
 * The size of the validation set is 4410